 You may have heard of the Great Fire of London.
 Well, Warwick had its own Great Fire, in 1694.
 The blaze destroyed much of the old medieval town, and as a result, many of the buildings within the old town walls are elegant 18th-century structures.

 However, some superb medieval buildings survived the Great Fire, and these form the most attractive destinations for modern visitors.
 Among these are Lord Leycester's Hospital, which was not a hospital in the modern sense of a medical establishment, but rather a home for aged soldiers and their families.

 The Hospital was established by Robert Dudley, Earl of Leycester, in 1571, and today, over four centuries after its foundation, Leycester's Hospital still acts as a home for servicemen, though the building has now been much modernized in its interior.

 An attractive group of half-timbered houses survive at the base of Castle Street.
-Chief among these is Oken's House, now a Doll Museum.
+Chief among these is Oken's House, now a popular tea shop.

-Two of the medieval town gates survive, Eastgate, and Westgate, located beside Lord Leycester's Hospital.
-These are but the most famous of the historic buildings; there are many others which are private homes or business.
+Two of the medieval town gates survive, Eastgate and Westgate, located beside Lord Leycester's Hospital.
+These are but the most famous of the historic buildings; there are many others which are private homes or businesses.